groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/barcode/docx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for Searching for Signatures in DOCX using Java"
+    title: "Steps to Generate and Add a Barcode to DOCX Documents"
     content: |
-      [GroupDocs.Signature](/signature/java/) provides a powerful engine to search for any digital signatures within DOCX files.
-Java developers can easily enhance their applications with our solution.
+      [GroupDocs.Signature](/signature/java/) can generate barcodes in various popular formats and place them on DOCX pages.
+With support for over 60 barcode types, Java applications can easily be enhanced with barcode signing capabilities by incorporating our library.

-      1. Provide the DOCX file path for signature search.
+      1. Provide the DOCX file or stream to be processed.
-      2. Use TextSearchOptions to refine the search results.
+      2. Pass the barcode text to the BarcodeSignOptions instance.
-      3. Execute the Search method to obtain the results.
+      3. Customize barcode options such as position, size, etc.
-      4. Analyze the list of found signatures.
+      4. Save the file with the newly added barcode.

     code:
       platform: "net"